roboscienceorg/book/source/Simulation/GroundRobotWorld.rst

 occupied.
 Simple two or three color bitmaps then suffice (two for object maps and optionally a third to track the robot).
 Painting a pixel white will indicate that pixel or location is unoccupied.
 Painting it colored indicates the pixel is occupied.
-This approach is known as an occupancy grid.
+This approach is known as an :index:`occupancy grid`.
 The obstacle is simply the collection of black pixels on the occupancy map.
 A B/W image file can then be used to generate obstacle maps.
 [One handy way to accomplish this task is to use a paint program (or image editing tool) which can export the image into a format that is